NetApp/harvest/ARCHITECTURE.md

 Most of the auxiliary jobs that a collector needs to do (such as initializing, running on scheduled time, reporting status to Poller, updating metadata and handling errors) are implemented by the AbstractCollector.
 Writing a new collector, most of the times, only requires implementing the `PollData()` method.

-Creating a new collector is easy: run `harvest new collector` to get quickly started.

 ### Plug-Ins

 Plug-ins are optional and run as part of the collector.
 They will customize, post-process metrics from collectors, aggregate new metrics or trigger user-defined actions.
 They allow you to extend Harvest without writing a new collector.
 Some plugins will collect additional metrics on their own (example: [Zapi/SnapMirror](cmd/collectors/zapi/plugins/snapmirror/snapmirror.go)).

 Harvest includes a range of built-in, collector-independent plugins for generic customization (see [documentation](cmd/poller/plugin/README.md)).
-Run `harvest new plugin` to write your own plugin.

 ### Exporters